rodneyodonnell/rgi/rgi/players/zerozero/zerozero_design.md

 - Include a "Section 0" summarizing the author and instructions for future updates.
 - Provide examples of defining a Player class and demonstrate how action and state embeddings interact, including the dot product and softmax (two-tower model approach).

+### 0.2.
+ZeroZero: An Extension of MuZero

+ZeroZero builds upon the foundations laid by MuZero, extending and generalizing its approach in several key ways:

+1. Multi-game learning: ZeroZero is designed to learn and play multiple games using a shared architecture, enabling transfer learning between different game domains.

+2. Flexible state and action representations: Unlike MuZero, which typically uses game-specific representations, ZeroZero aims to handle arbitrary JSON representations for both states and actions, making it more adaptable to various game types.

+3. Enhanced embedding models: ZeroZero incorporates more advanced embedding techniques, potentially using transformers or other architectures to better capture the structure of diverse game states and actions.

+4. Improved MCTS integration: The algorithm includes optimizations and enhancements to the Monte Carlo Tree Search process, making it more efficient and effective across different game types.

+5. Transfer learning focus: ZeroZero places a stronger emphasis on leveraging knowledge across games, potentially leading to faster learning and better generalization.

+These extensions aim to create a more versatile and powerful game-playing AI system that can adapt to a wide range of games and potentially even non-game decision-making scenarios.

 ## 1. Introduction

-This document outlines the design of a generalized MuZero-like algorithm, referred to as Generalized MuZero, for developing a game-playing AI capable of learning and performing well across multiple games.
+This document outlines the design of the ZeroZero algorithm, a generalized game-playing AI capable of learning and performing well across multiple games.
 The approach focuses on embedding states and actions into a shared space and integrating these embeddings with Monte Carlo Tree Search (MCTS) for reinforcement learning.

 ## 2. Goals and Objectives